15 Most Popular Venezuelan Desserts w/ Recipes

 It’s made with macerated fruits, nuts, a touch of liquor, and in the Venezuelan case, a little cocoa.
 It is customary to make this cake in December, having soaked the fruit in liquor since January, so it has a year to take on the flavor.

 It was introduced to Venezuela from the United Kingdom.
 It arrived in Latin America on July 28, 1865, aboard the ship Mimosa, which landed on the coast of Puerto Madryn (Argentina).
 The men and women traveling to seek a new life created this rich dark cake with an extended shelf-life to easily store and transport food.

 The Venezuelan version of the original recipe substitutes white sugar for brown sugar and brandy for wine.
 The addition of a bit of cocoa makes it unique!

 7. Arroz con leche

-The main ingredients are rice, sugar, and milk.
-Venezuelan versions include condensed milk or coconut milk.
-Rice pudding is an international sweet that has become a tradition in many countries and is characterized by being comforting, especially when eaten warm and with a touch of ground cinnamon.
+Arroz con leche is a very popular dessert throughout South America, France, Spain, and Mexico.
+This international sweet has become a tradition in many countries and is characterized by being comforting, especially when eaten warm and with a touch of ground cinnamon.

 8. Mermelada de Mango